CBD Oils or Capsules for Anxiety? [Both or Neither]

 Of course, it’s common to feel anxious and nervous before a big event or public function, but this does not mean you have ‘anxiety.’
 Instead, this is a mental illness that affects 3.1% of the American population.

-In this article, we will be talking about what anxiety is, how it is treated, and whether you could be using CBD as an effective alternative form of treatment.
+In this article, we will be talking about what anxiety is, how it is treated, and whether you could be using CBD to help.

 First, What is Anxiety?

 Suffering from anxiety can be extremely debilitating.
 Those afflicted feel anxious most days – you may not be able to remember the last time you felt relaxed.
 The symptoms of this anxious feeling may manifest both psychologically and physically, including:

 These symptoms are often experienced during any anxious thoughts or feelings, such as before public speaking.
 However, those suffering from an actual anxiety disorder experience these symptoms more or less all the time; this is why it is so hard to live with.